tryton/tryton/doc/index.rst

 the type "Storage" and an the other has the type "Supplier", "Customer" or "Lost and Found".

 If the Stock Move has a "Supplier" Location as origin, then the Account Stock of the Product is debited and the Account Stock Supplier of the Product is credited.
-The amount is the Unit Price of the move.
+The amount is the Unit Price of the move or the Cost Price of the Product if it uses the "fixed" method.
 The account move is inverted if it is the destination.

 If the Stock Move has a "Customer" Location as destination, then the Account